David Mills (Canadian politician)

+Political career

 Mills was first elected to the House of Commons of Canada as a Liberal Member of Parliament (MP) in the 1867 federal election and re-elected in four subsequent votes until being defeated in the 1882 election.
 He was an opponent of dual representation (the practice in which someone could simultaneously be a member of parliament as well as a member of the Ontario or Quebec legislature.
 He unsuccessfully introduced a private member's bill to abolish this practice, and continued to advocate for this until it was abolished in 1873.

+During the debates surrounding the creation of the Supreme Court of Canada in 1875, Mills was one of the few exceptions who opposed granting the court jurisdiction over provincial law, as he viewed it as contrary to Canada's federalist structure.

 He returned to Parliament through an 1884 by-election.
 He was re-elected in subsequent elections until his defeat in the 1896 election despite this being the election that brought the Liberals back to power.

 He served as Minister of the Interior in the Cabinet of Alexander Mackenzie from 1876 to 1878.
 Sir Wilfrid Laurier appointed Mills to the Senate of Canada after he lost his Commons seat in 1896, and appointed him to Cabinet as Minister of Justice and Leader of the Government in the Canadian Senate.
 He resigned from the Senate and Cabinet in 1902.

-He was appointed to the Supreme Court of Canada on February 8, 1902, and served on the Court for one year until his death in 1903.
+Mills appointment as Minister of Justice and Attorney General in 1897 was controversial in that he had no legal experience practicing before a court or in a judicial proceeding.
+The Canada Legal Journal in its criticism for his lack of practical experience described Mills as an "academic" and "mere book-worm" who studied law as a science.

+As Minister of Justice, Mills was sympathetic to the Roman Catholic cause in Ontario and complaints about under representation in the judiciary.
+He maintained a list of suitable catholic appointees.